GA4 Checkout Events on Shopify

 Here are some key events that are important in the Shopify checkout stage, and how they function:

-purchase Triggered when a successful purchase is made and the checkout process is completed.
-This event is crucial for tracking conversions and calculating the revenue generated from completed transactions.
+4. purchase: This event triggers when a successful purchase is completed.
+It is crucial for tracking conversions and calculating revenue from completed transactions.

 Finding Checkout Events in GA4